pydio/pydio-doc-admin-guide/2_running_cells_in_production/3_best_practices.md

-Cells best practices on production deployments.
+This section provides a set of best practices for production deployments.

 [:summary]